 Have you heard those tragic stories about people who, after spending four years (or more) completing their English major, don’t like to read anymore?
-To me, they’re sort of like the tales of the Loch Ness monster: people have supposedly seen it, but certainly haven’t.
+To me, they’re sort of like the tales of the Loch Ness monster: people have supposedly seen it, but I certainly haven’t.
 And I don’t intend for it to happen to me.

 I think the reason such things occur (this is all conjecture, though, since like I said, I’ve yet to meet a book-less former English major) is that people get so swept up into their reading assignments for school that they forget to make reading their own experience.
 Then, when they graduate, they’ve forgotten how to actually enjoy reading.